-Inviting Users to Join the Organization
+Inviting Users to Join a Domain

-To invite users to join the organization:
+To invite users to join a domain:

 - The number of users you have added to the list of invitees is displayed on the Invite button.